insqu/sc/README.md

 ### Setting up a Rinkeby test network account

+We are going to deploy on the Rinkeby test network, as this way we wont risk losing actually valuable ether\
 When we setup our alchemy app ensure we select `name:  exeter.sc`,  `chain: Ethereum` and `network: Rinkeby`\
 After setup on the main dashboard we should see our Rinkeby network and a column called `API KEY`\
-Make a note of our API KEY and our HTTP connection information\
+Make a note of your API KEY and our HTTP connection information\

 Now we will run the command
 ```sh